Deploy an Example Stack ¶

 Container logging

-Logging in containers is different from typical server-deployed application implementation.
+Maintaining logs in a containerized model is different from the typical server-deployed application.
 See this page for additional details.